jtheisen/sqlizer/readme.md

 One tricky bit regarding elements is that sometimes they are themselves sets.
-In the last code snippet, `o.invoices` can be used as an argument to `from`, although it is really a `SqlElement` and not a `SqlSet`.
+In the last code snippet, `o.invoices` can be used as an argument to `from`, although it is really a `LonqElement` and not a `LonqSet`.
 It can still be used with proper type inferrence as long as the type is an array type.

-On proper `SqlSet`s, however, we the fluent methods mentioned earlier, which are of course missing in `SqlElement`.
-It would be possible to insert them at runtime for only those `SqlElement`s that are in fact sets, but there's no way to express that in TypeScript's type system.
+On proper `LonqSet`s, however, we the fluent methods mentioned earlier, which are of course missing in `LonqElement`.
+It would be possible to insert them at runtime for only those `LonqElement`s that are in fact sets, but there's no way to express that in TypeScript's type system.

 We certainly don't want all the fluent methods on *all* elements as normal,